25 Health Care Jobs That Pay Well

-The health care industry has a vast array of career options.
-No matter your skill set and experience level, some positions offer steady career growth and high earning potential.
-Many health care jobs require at least several years of education and training, including medical school, residency and fellowships, while other positions require fewer years of schooling.
+The health care industry offers a variety of career options requiring different levels of education and experience.
+Many positions offer steady career growth and high earning potential.
+While some health care jobs require at least several years of education and training, including medical school, residency and fellowships, other positions require fewer years of schooling.

 Primary duties: Much like physical therapists, occupational therapists are responsible for working with patients who have undergone a traumatic incident that has inhibited their physical abilities in some way.
 Occupational therapists work specifically to help patients get back to their skills as it relates to certain tasks like cooking, driving or performing duties required in their jobs.